Charles W. Morgan (ship): Service life

-Charles W. Morgan made most of her 37 voyages in her 80 years of service from her home port of New Bedford, Massachusetts, ranging in length from nine months to five years.
+Charles W. Morgan made most of her 37 voyages in her 80 years of service from her home port of New Bedford, Massachusetts, ranging in duration from nine months to five years.
 She brought home a total of 54,483 barrels of sperm and whale oil and 152,934 pounds of whalebone.
 She sailed in the Indian and South Atlantic Oceans, surviving ice and snow storms.
-Her crew survived a cannibal attack in the South Pacific.
 She was based in San Francisco between 1888 and 1904.

 The Morgan had more than 1,000 whalemen of all races and nationalities in her lifetime.
 Her crew included sailors from Cape Verde, New Zealand, the Seychelles, Guadeloupe, and Norfolk Island.
 The ship's crew averaged around 33 men per voyage.
-As with other whaleships in the 19th century, the Morgan was often home to the captain's family.
+The ship was often home to the captain's family, as was common among whaling ships.
 She was owned and managed by the J. & W. R. Wing Company of New Bedford.